Penn CHIPS Faculty Resources

 How to setup discussion board groups: https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-create-a-group-discussion-in-a-course/ta-p/911

-Yes, you can setup your BlueJeans, Penn Medicine Zoom account (for PSOM Faculty) or UPenn Zoom account (for all other faculty) and integrate into Canvas.
+Yes, you can setup your Penn Medicine Zoom account (for PSOM Faculty).

 Zoom and Canvas: https://infocanvas.upenn.edu/guides/zoom/zoom-for-faculty-staff-tas/#zoomcanvas